Bastion (comics)

-Bastion is a supervillain appearing in American comic books published by Marvel Comics.
+Bastion (Sebastion Gilberti) is a supervillain appearing in American comic books published by Marvel Comics.
 The character was created by Scott Lobdell and Pascual Ferry, and first made a cameo appearance in X-Men (vol. 2) #52 (May 1996) while his first full appearance was in The Uncanny X-Men #333 (June 1996).

 Fictional character biography

 Operation: Zero Tolerance

-Bastion is introduced as Sebastion Gilberti, a mysterious man who had risen to power in a relatively short time in the U.S. Government and began assembling the international anti-mutant strike force Operation: Zero Tolerance (OZT).
+Bastion is introduced as Sebastion Gilberti, a mysterious man who rose to power in a relatively short time in the U.S. Government and began assembling the international anti-mutant strike force Operation: Zero Tolerance (OZT).
 When the X-Men learn about the existence of OZT some months before the operation becomes public, Jean Grey and Gambit sneak into an OZT meeting being held at the Pentagon to learn more about the program and its leader Bastion, but do not come out with much information.

 When Professor X voluntarily turns himself in after the Onslaught event, Bastion confines Professor X in an OZT facility along with the artificially-created mutant Mannites, taking control of the Xavier Institute.
 In the process, Bastion obtains the Xavier Protocols, a list of files containing information on killing the X-Men.
 Bastion also succeeds in capturing Jubilee to take to the OZT base in New Mexico.

 As the OZT attempt to reconfigure the Sentinel force assembled by Project Wideawake, Bastion deems most of them outdated.
-Instead, Bastion develops a new type of Sentinel called the Prime Sentinels, who are humans transformed by nanotechnology.
+Instead, Bastion develops a new type of Sentinel called the Prime Sentinels who are humans transformed by nanotechnology.
 After learning of the Prime Sentinels' nature, Robert Kelly and Henry Peter Gyrich convince the President to suspend Bastion's operations.
 Bastion is captured by S.H.I.E.L.D. with help from Iceman.

 Origin

 While in government custody, more mysteries surrounding Bastion are discovered.
-Before a further investigation can be made, Bastion escapes custody and return to the home of his mother figure Rose Gilberti.
-After the authorities accidentally kill Rose, Bastion is enraged and returns to the former OZT facility.
-Bastion makes contact with the version of Master Mold that helped created the Prime Sentinels and drains the unit's energy, which transforms him into an entity resembling Nimrod.
+Bastion escapes custody and returns to the home of his adoptive mother Rose Gilberti who the authorities accidentally kill which gets Bastion enraged and returns to the former OZT facility.
+Bastion makes contact with the version of Master Mold that helped create the Prime Sentinels and drains the unit's energy, which transforms him into an entity resembling Nimrod.

-This transformation unblocks Bastion's memories, revealing that he is the combined form of Master Mold and the futuristic Sentinel Nimrod, who were reborn after passing through the Siege Perilous and left with no memory of their previous lives.
-Bastion was eventually found by Rose, who took him in and taught him human kindness.
+This transformation unblocks Bastion's memories, revealing that he is the combined form of Master Mold and the futuristic Sentinel Nimrod who were reborn after passing through the Siege Perilous and left with no memory of their previous lives.
+Bastion was eventually found by Rose who took him in and taught him human kindness.
 Bastion is returned to government custody, only to be killed by Apocalypse's Horseman of Death.